Stephane-Lin/Recursion-Visualization/README.md

 factorial of integers up to 20, step by step through the tracing of a simple recursive method in Java.

-Integers less or equal than zero is assumed, for the sake of simplicity, to have factorial of zero where no steps are shown for the visualization part.
+Integers less or equal than zero are assumed, for the sake of simplicity, to have a factorial of zero where no steps are shown for the visualization part.